Peng-PKU/Peng-PKU.github.io/content/_index.md

       text: |
         <br>

-        <small>**Our group investigates topological magnetism and spintronic device physics.** Using Lorentz transmission electron microscopy (LTEM), we study real-space spin textures—such as skyrmions, antiskyrmions, and magnetic monopoles—and their formation mechanisms.
-We explore their spin dynamics under electric, thermal, mechanical, and microwave stimuli, complemented by real-time magnetotransport measurements.
-We also develop prototype spintronic devices through micro/nanofabrication.
+        <small>**Our group investigates topological magnetism and spintronic device physics.** Using Lorentz transmission electron microscopy (LTEM), we study real-space spin textures—such as skyrmions, antiskyrmions, and magnetic monopoles—their formation mechanisms, and spin dynamics under electric, thermal, mechanical, and microwave stimuli, complemented by real-time magnetotransport measurements.
+We further explore their application in spintronic devices.

   - block: markdown
     content: